Hero Image Command of the Climate Subject in the Boardroom

 • establishing the framework and approach to building climate competence,

-• allowing space for varying director needs and varying educational formats and resources, and
+• allowing for varying director needs, educational formats, and resources, and

-• allocating time for collective learning to build a cohesive language and fluency across the board.
+• allocating time for collective learning to build a shared language and fluency across the board.

-3. Use external resources as needed Many boards may find it beneficial to engage the services of climate experts outside the organization, such as outside advisors from consulting firms, legal firms, or audit firms.
-They may also wish to attend off-site seminars to stay up to date on new climate information and governance implications.
+Use external resources as needed.
+Many boards may find it beneficial to engage outside climate experts from consulting firms, legal firms, audit firms, or academia.
+Directors may also wish to attend external events to stay up to date on new climate information and governance implications.

-4. Evaluate the board’s skill set.
-Similar to other necessary governance-related skill sets, climate competence should be built into the individual and overall assessment evaluation process.
-Evaluations should be measured against the skills and experiences the board finds relevant to the organization.
-The nominating and governance committee typically leads this evaluation process and may rely on practices such as 360° assessments to evaluate board knowledge and identify areas of improvement.
-This may entail an external provider conducting a biannual evaluation of the CEO and/or senior management team to collect feedback on the board’s climate competence and opportunities for improvement.
+Evaluate the board’s skill set.
+Similar to other necessary governance-related skill sets, climate competence should be built into the individual and overall evaluation process.
+Evaluations should be measured against the skills and experiences relevant to the organization.
+The nominating and governance committee typically leads this evaluation process and may rely on practices such as 360-degree assessments to evaluate board knowledge and identify areas of improvement.
+This may entail an external provider conducting a biannual evaluation of the CEO and/or senior management team.
 Key improvement areas can be built into the ongoing and individual education programs.

-5. Ensure that the board recruitment process assesses the required level of climate competence of new director candidates.
-As part of its recruitment process, the board should consider the baseline climate competencies required from new director candidates and identify candidates who can help fill in gaps where needed.
-New candidates should diversify boardroom perspectives and allow for richer and more dynamic discussions and contributions regarding climate initiatives.
-If opting to recruit a “climate expert” to join the board, it is important they have “T-shaped” skill sets, meaning they have a deep climate expertise, but also understand how climate can materially affect the company's risks and opportunities in order to create long-term value for the company.
+Ensure the board recruitment process assesses the required level of climate competence.
+As part of its recruitment process, the board should consider baseline climate competencies and identify new director candidates who can fill in gaps where needed.
+Candidates should diversify boardroom perspectives and allow for richer, more dynamic contributions regarding climate initiatives.
+If opting to recruit a “climate expert” to join the board, it is important they have a “T-shaped” skill set—meaning they have a deep climate expertise, while understanding how climate can materially affect the company's risks and opportunities to create long-term value.

 Questions for Boards to Consider

-As boards define climate competence within their organization and consider an effective learning plan built around this definition, here are some questions to consider:
+As boards define climate competence and build a learning plan around this definition, they can consider these questions:

 • How does the board define climate competence?
 How does this align to the needs and strategy of the organization?